 One of the major challenges to the successful development of therapies for Alzheimer’s disease (AD) is the poor translation of preclinical efficacy from animal models to the clinic.
 A number of key factors have been identified as contributors to the unsuccessful translation of therapeutic efficacy, these include: the failure of the models to fully recapitulate human AD, poor rigor study design and data analysis, insufficient attention given to using a standard set of “best practices”, failure to match outcome measures used in preclinical animal studies and clinical studies, poor reproducibility of published data and publication bias in favor of reporting positive findings.
 See Literature Supporting Reproducibility for further reading.

 Path Toward Translation

-To ameliorate some of the key factors contributing to the preclinical to clinical development gap in AD the National Institute on Aging (NIA) and the National Institutes of Health (NIH) Library have created a publically available data repository, Alzheimer’s Preclinical Efficacy Database, AlzPED.
+To ameliorate some of the key factors contributing to the preclinical to clinical development gap in AD the National Institute on Aging (NIA) and the National Institutes of Health (NIH) Library have created a publicly available data repository, Alzheimer’s Preclinical Efficacy Database, AlzPED.
 AlzPED is designed as a web-based portal for housing, sharing and mining of preclinical efficacy data.
 The data are submitted to AlzPED through a curator and gleaned from at least two sources; 1) the scientific literature; 2) directly from researchers.
 AlzPED houses information on preclinical studies including animal models descriptors, key elements of the study design, information related to the therapeutic target and therapeutic agent, principal findings and information related to funding source(s) and financial conflict of interest.
 The long term goal for AlzPED is to also serve as a platform for reporting unpublished studies in order to mitigate the publication bias that favors the reporting of positive findings.

 Who Can Benefit